-A copy of the full policy and a Complaint Form are available from the Complaints Co-ordinator at the College and can also be found on our website www.clystvale.org/cvcc/college-information/policies-and-plans Generally, experience shows that most cases can be settled amicably through discussion directly with the staff.
-Misunderstandings do occur but the staff are ready to help at any time.
-Not only do we wish to resolve complaints quickly and satisfactorily, but we welcome feedback from parents/carers at all times.
+A copy of the full policy and a Complaint Form are available from the Complaints Co-ordinator at the College and can also be found on our website www.clystvale. org/cvcc/college-information/policies-and-plans we wish to resolve complaints quickly and satisfactorily, but we welcome feedback from parents/carers at all times.